Billmate/Billmate-PHP/README.md

 ## Changelog

+### 2.1.9 (2016-02-16)
+* CURLOPT_CAINFO is added to make sure correct rootcertificates is in place.
+* Zero length check for data is added.

 ### 2.1.6 (2015-01-29)
 * Language is added as an optional paramater in credentials, version_compare is added for Curl setup